mateuszjurewicz/notes_public/Machine Learning.md

 - `Swish` - less known, developed by google, supposed to be good for deeper models.
 Graph looks much like ReLU but the formula is like Sigmoid, values range from slightly negative to infinity.
 $\textrm{Sigmoid}(x) = x~/~(1.0 + e^{-x}) = x * \textrm{Sigmoid}(x)$

+- `PReLU` - is a parameterized version of ReLU, proposed in [this paper](https://arxiv.org/pdf/1502.01852.pdf).
+It is similar to `LeakyReLU`, in that the left-of-y-axis part is not a flat y=0, like `ReLU`, instead it's a slightly rising slope.
+Difference is that in leakyReLU the parameter that controls the slope is set, in PReLU it is learned.
+Supposedly helps deeper models!

 ### Ablation study

 In AI, `ablation` is the removal of a component of an AI system, to see how the absence of that component impacts overall performance.
 In this way, we are able to somewhat judge its contribution to the overall results of the entire model.
 For neural nets this is an analogy to ablative brain surgery, where we tried to figure out what part of the brain does what by removing parts and asking animals to perform different tasks.